Best Water Flosser – What Is Water Flossing Waterpik vs. Flossing

 Why does my water flosser hurt?

-If using water flosser is painful or unpleasant this usually means one of two things – you are either new to the product and your gums have not adapted to it yet, or you have some sort of problem with your gums that needs to be checked by a dentist.
+If using water flosser is painful or unpleasant this usually means one of three things – you are either new to the product using too high setting (your gums have not adapted to it yet), you’re using the device incorrectly, or you have some sort of problem with your gums that needs to be checked by a dentist.
 If this situation persists we recommend visiting your dentist to consult this situation.
 Using Waterpik should not be a painful experience, even in a high-pressure setting.

 How many times a day should you use a Waterpik?